LiviuCP/goToScriptsPython/README.md

 The fallback mechanism has been designed for increasing the resiliency of the application by aiding in preventing unwanted crashes.
 Due to the complexity of the application there might be some places (sub-menus) where it hasn't been implemented (in this case the app might crash), yet in practice it should be seldom required as in most of the situations the current directory should be fully available.

+10. DATA RECONCILING

+The application does not modify its files at runtime meaning all operations occur in-memory.
+This was implemented in order to fully support running multiple sessions in the same time.
+When the script gets launched, it starts by loading all relevant content from the application files into the required data structures.
+These structures are then updated during runtime as the user navigates through directories and executes shell commands.
+Finally when the user decides to exit the application, the content of these data structures is written back to the files, which fully overrides them.
+These files include: persistent navigation/commands history, recent navigation/commands history, excluded navigation history and other relevant files.

+An issue might arise when at least two script sessions are active.
+Each session performs its own operations without being aware of the other process.
+At some moment in time the user might decide to close one of the sessions, which triggers saving the data to the application files.
+These files are obviously shared by all script sessions.
+Later when the other session gets closed, it will override the files again.
+As the sessions are unaware of each other, this would pose the risk that the changes performed by the previously closed process are lost.

+In order to prevent this and to preserve consistency of the operations, a data reconciliation mechanism has been implemented.
+When a session gets closed, it is first being checked whether another session modified the files while the current one was active.
+If this was the case, then the files would be reloaded into separate in-memory data structures.
+Both data groups (from previous/current session) are then analyzed against each other, reconciled and consolidated into a single unified group of data structures.
+The consolidated structures (reconciled data) are then saved to the application files.

+The reconciliation process ensures that:
+- paths removed from persistent/excluded history by a script session (e.g. directories that no longer exist) stay removed and don't get written back to the application data files (unless the other session reverted these changes, i.e. recreated the erased directory)
+- the number of times a specific path was visited, respectively a command was executed is the right one (e.g. a directory visited during previous session but not visited in current session will have the updated number of visits)
+- when a path has been added to/removed from favorites by one of the sessions, it stays added/removed unless the other session has performed its own modifications on it
+- newly visited paths/executed commands are visible in history or in favorites (if added here after visiting)

+Note: the recent navigation/commands history is always the one from the last closed session, it overrides the ones from previous sessions.

+To conclude, the goal of reconciling data of multiple sessions is to obtain a clean persistent/excluded history by ensuring the right entries with the right number of visits/executions are present within these files after closing all sessions.

-10. MISCELLANEOUS
+11. MISCELLANEOUS

-1) It is possible to erase all entries from history, which means all history files are cleared.
+1) It is possible to erase all entries from history, which means all history data is erased.
 When this happens there are no more entries in the consolidated history menu and viewing that menu is disabled (a warning will be issued by script).
 However the navigation favorites menu retains its entries, yet the number of visits mentioned in excluded history is 0.
 Type :clearnavigation and hit ENTER in order to clear the navigation history.
 For command history type :clearcommands and hit ENTER.

-2) Unlike the equivalent BASH-only scripts (that can be downloaded from the goToScripts repo: https://github.com/LiviuCP/gotoScripts.git), when exiting the Python script (either by entering ! or CTRL+C / CTRL+D) the current directory is not retained but the terminal will revert to the original directory that was current when launching the goto_app.py.
+2) Unlike the equivalent BASH-only scripts (that can be downloaded from the goToScripts repo: https://github.com/LiviuCP/gotoScripts.git), when exiting the Python script (either by entering ! or CTRL+C / CTRL+D) the current directory is not retained but the terminal will revert to the original directory that was current when launching goto_app.py.

 3) When using CTRL+C or CTRL+D from the clipboard, recursive transfer or rename menus the user returns to the main navigation page and any operation related to these menus is aborted.
 When hitting these key combinations in any other menu or dialog the application is exited.
 Please note that CTRL + D might not always work (in some situations it might not have any effect).